filamentphp/filament/packages/forms/docs/03-fields.md

     ])
 ```

-You may customise the database query that retrieves options using the `modifyOptionsQueryUsing()` method:
+You may customize the database query that retrieves options using the `modifyOptionsQueryUsing()` method:

 ```php
 use Filament\Forms\Components\MorphToSelect;